Counterparty Risk Intermediation

 The four primary components of credit risk evaluation are as follows:

-Risk mitigants make it easier for the obligee to decide whether to grant the obligor a facility.
+Risk mitigants guide the obligee’s decision to either grant the obligor a facility or not.
 The obligee will often determine the market value of collateral so as to determine whether it is sufficient to cover potential losses.
 To do this, they might engage the services of a professional asset valuer.
 Key questions under this component are therefore as follows:

 Qualitative analysis can be described by the acronym 6Cs derived from the first letters of the areas taken into account in the analysis: